GuyHadas/Scribbble/README.md

 - [ ] Add loading gif throughout site

 ### Bonus Features (TBD)
+- [ ] Designs have Tags and Taggings and are searchable.
 - [ ] Allow User to filter index to only designs they've created.
 - [ ] Pagination / infinite scroll for Designs Index
+- [ ] Additional UX features
 - [ ] Add ability to like designs and comments
-- [ ] Update Views to include likes Create, Delete, and lke count

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md